 The other thing is that, as a punter, I find it very dispiriting when one writer or performer I like sees fit to say something disparaging about another writer or performer I like.
 It’s as though I’m being asked to take sides.
 Blur or Oasis, both good, so why do I have to choose?

-Another reason for avoiding negativity is that, in my experience, it cans work.
-There is a simple formula that writers use when dealing with these questions.
+Another reason for avoiding negativity is that, in my experience, it can stop you getting work.
+So there is a simple formula that writers use when dealing with these questions.
 It has been passed around in secret for years but I will share it with you.

 1) If you liked the piece of work, for goodness’ sake, just say so.

 2) If you didn’t like it, lie.
 Say you did.
 What harm can it possibly do?
 Or say you haven’t seen/heard/read the piece of work yet, but that you are greatly looking forward to it.
 Lie, lie, and lie again!